LuisGC/blog/content/blog/2018/05/Scotland-a-brief-opinionated-guide.md

 After a well deserved lunch at the _Boots Bar_ in the [_Clachaig Inn_](https://en.wikipedia.org/wiki/Clachaig_Inn), we decided to spend the evening with more relaxed visits, the first of them to [**Fort Augustus**](https://en.wikipedia.org/wiki/Fort_Augustus), a small village in the south west end of [**Loch Ness**](https://en.wikipedia.org/wiki/Loch_Ness).
 It is very popular for tourists but the main attraction is the lake itself.
 We took the car again to reach the ruins of Urquhart Castle, but it was closed already so we couldn't even enter.
 I visited it in my previous trip to Scotland, but at least Agatha could see the ruins with the lake behind and _Nessie_ diving somewhere..

 The rain continued and the sunset was approaching, so for the rest of our evening we left a quick stop at the [**Eilean Donan Castle**](https://en.wikipedia.org/wiki/Eilean_Donan).
-The castle has an interesting history but it's private and it was closed, so we just crossed the bridge and walked around it calmly to enjoy the place.
+The castle has an interesting history but it's private and it was closed, so we just crossed the bridge and walked around it calmly to enjoy the place as we were completely alone.

 <div class="image central">
     <img src="/img/2018/05/Eilean-Donan-Castle.jpg" alt="The majestic Eilean Donan Castle">